-If you have any specific interest, concerns or questions relating to the Moreland Street Tree Plan, then please contact Alex English from Council's Open Space Unit on 8311 4387 or via email.
+If you have any specific interest, concerns or questions relating to the Moreland Street Tree Plan, then please contact Council's Urban Forest Officer on 8311 4300 or via email.

 These two streetscape images show surface temperatues using a thermal camera.
 They were taken when the temperature exceeded 40 degrees Celsius.
 Both images clearly illustrate the important role of street trees in reducing temperatues through shade and evapotranspiration.
 The image on the left reveals a 36.7 degree difference between exposed areas and shade.
 The image on the right shows the car parked in the sun is nearly 60 degrees compared to 31 degrees for areas under the shade of the street trees.